-Connecting systems, people, processes and things has become a key business imperative today.
-Hence, the technologies that facilitate this integration are fast emerging as the #1 priority for most CIOs and CTOs.
-The recent buzz around Enterprise Service Bus (ESB) is therefore quite natural.
+Connecting systems, people, processes, and things has become a key business imperative today.
+Therefore, the technologies that facilitate this integration are fast emerging as the #1 priority for most CIOs and CTOs.
+The recent buzz around ESB Enterprise Service Bus is therefore quite natural.
 However, this buzz is matched by the ambiguity with which the term is defined.
-This blog is an attempt to give you an overview of the basic terminologies, architecture, core functionalities, and different implementations around the concept of an Enterprise Service Bus (ESB) oriented architecture.
+This blog is an attempt to give you an overview of the basic terminologies, architecture, ESB functions, and different implementations around the concept of an ESB architecture.

-An ESB is a standardized integration platform that combines messaging, web services, data transformation, and intelligent routing, to reliably connect and coordinate the interaction of a significant number of heterogeneous applications with transactional integrity.
+ESB Enterprise Service Bus is a standardized integration platform that combines messaging, web services, data transformation, and intelligent routing, to reliably connect and coordinate the interaction of a significant number of heterogeneous applications with transactional integrity.
 It can also be defined as a software architecture model used for designing and implementing communication between mutually interacting software applications in a service-oriented architecture (SOA).

 The ESB Architecture:

-In an ESB architecture, applications are indirectly connected bia ESB, rather than being directly connected to each other applications.
-The Enterprise Service Bus (ESB) is responsible for all the embedded logic needed to make the systems interact/integrate.
+In an ESB architecture, applications are indirectly connected via ESB, rather than being directly connected to each other.
+ESB Enterprise Service Bus is responsible for all the embedded logic needed to make the systems interact/integrate.